-Bone marrow evaluations will be divided into three categories: those required for eligibility, those required during the study, and those required due to the subject agreeing to enroll into the optional bone marrow evaluations:

-1. Bone marrow evaluations will be required for eligibility in the following situation:
+Bone marrow biopsies will be divided into three categories: those required for eligibility, those required during the study, and those required due to the subject agreeing to enroll into the optional bone marrow evaluations: 1.
+Bone marrow biopsies will be required for eligibility in the following situation:

-Subjects who have never initially responded (platelet count > 50×109 /L) to a previous ITP therapy and who dont have a bone marrow examination (biopsy or aspirate) consistent with ITP within the last 3 years before randomization.
+Subjects who have never initially responded (platelet count >50 \times 109/L) to a previous ITP therapy and who dont have a bone marrow examination consistent with ITP within the last 3 years before randomization.
+These subjects will be required to undergo a bone marrow biopsy during screening before entering the study.